fclorenzo/pkreborn-access/README.md

     ]
     ```

     Then, save the file.
-On start-up the game will prompt you to pick either Default or Blindstep as a language.
+On start-up the game will prompt you to pick a language, choose `Blindstep`.

 ### Notes for Mods & Terra Readability Installation